open-telemetry/opamp-spec/README.md

 The [AddonsAvailable](#addonsavailable-message) message describes the addons that are available on the Server for this Agent.
-For each addon the message lists the files that are part of the addon and provides the URL from which the file can be downloaded using an HTTP GET request.
+For each addon the message describes the file that has the addon content and provides the URL from which the file can be downloaded using an HTTP GET request.
 The URLs point to addon files on a Download Server (which may be on the same host as the OpAMP Server or a different host).

+The protocol supports only a single downloadable file per addon.
+If the Agent's addons conceptually are composed of multiple files then the Agent and Server can agree to store the files in any file format that allows storing multiple files in a single file, e.g. a zip or tar file.
+After downloading the single addon file the Agent may extract the files contained in it.
+How exactly this is done is Agent specific and is beyond the scope of the protocol.

 <h3 id="downloading-addons">Downloading Addons</h3>